• Skip to main content

 If you are determined to graduate in 4-years or immediately apply to graduate school, then you’ll want to make decisions that will allow you to stick to this timeline.

-Let’s return to the question at hand, “Should I go back to college?”
-After exploring these seven critical considerations, are you feeling more confident about your decision?
+Let’s return to the question at hand, “Should you go back to college?”
+After exploring these considerations, I hope you have context for better evaluating this decision.

-If not, then take a few minutes to make a list of pros and cons.
-Or, talk to trusted friends or family members who can be objective in their analysis.
+If not, then take a few minutes to make a list of your pros and cons.
+Or, talk to trusted friends and family members who can be objective in their analysis.
 If you’re still struggling with what to do and want another perspective, then drop me a note here.

-Join nearly a million readers who are learning Cade’s secrets, like how to budget, increase income, invest for cash flow, increase confidence, or lose 10 pounds, fast.
+Join nearly two million readers who are learning Cade’s secrets, like how to increase their income, invest for cash flow, buy real estate, improve their nutrition, and so much more.

 5/5 - (4 votes)